hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 Another way to interact with configuration, plan, and state values is to retrieve a single value from the configuration, plan, or state and convert it into a Go type.
-This doesn't require defining a type (except for objects), but means each attribute access steps outside of what the compiler can check, and may return an error at runtime.
+This does not require defining a type (except for objects), but means each attribute access steps outside of what the compiler can check, and may return an error at runtime.